iherbllc/terraform-provider-paralus/README.md

 To run all acceptance tests, use the make command by running the command `make testacc`

 Note: This will run all acceptance tests in the `internal/acctest` directory

+### Important Note

+If when running your tests you find that you keep getting 404 errors, try removing the port from the REST_ENDPOINT and OPS_ENDPOINT.